 - Each employer who is subject to the recordkeeping requirements of the Occupational Safety and Health Act of 1970 (P.L.
 91-595) and Act 154, P.A.
-1974 must maintain a log of all recordable occupational injuries and illnesses for each establishment - A MIOSHA Form 200 may be used A substitute for the MIOSA Form 200 may be used as long as it is detailed, easy to read, and understandable - All occupational illness must be reported, regardless of severity (acute or chronic) Occupational skin diseases or disorders Dust diseases of the lungs (pneumoconioses) Respiratory conditions due to toxic agents Poisoning (systemic effects of toxic materials) Disorders due to physical agents (other than toxic materials) Disorders associated with repeated trauma All other occupational illnesses - Report workplace injuries if they result in one or all of the following: Death of one or more workers Loss of consciousness of one or more workers Medical treatment beyond in-house first aid - One or more lost workdays - Restricted motion or restrictions to the work an employee can perform - Transfer of an employee to another job - Recording requirements A recordable case must be entered on the log within six workdays after learning of its occurrence If the log is prepared elsewhere, a copy updated within 45 calendar days must be present at all times at all establishments - Medical treatment

-Treatment other than first aid, administered by a physician or a registered professional person under the standing orders of a physician

-Not medical treatment - first aid, or one-time treatment and observation of minor scratches, cuts, burns, splinters, etc. that do not ordinarily require medical care
+1974 must maintain a log of all recordable occupational injuries and illnesses for each establishment - A OSHA Form 300, 300-A and 301may be used - A substitute for the OSHA Form 300, 300-A and 301may be used as long as it is detailed, easy to read, and understandable. - All occupational illness must be reported, regardless of severity (acute or chronic) - Occupational skin diseases or disorders - Dust diseases of the lungs (pneumoconiosis) - Respiratory conditions due to toxic agents - Poisoning (systemic effects of toxic materials) - Disorders due to physical agents (other than toxic materials) - Disorders associated with repeated trauma - All other occupational illnesses - Report workplace injuries if they result in one or all of the following: - o Death of one or more workers - Loss of consciousness of one or more workers - Medical treatment beyond in-house first aid - One or more lost workdays - Restricted motion or restrictions to the work an employee can perform - Transfer of an employee to another job - Recording requirements - A recordable case must be entered on the log within seven calendar days after learning of its occurrence - Medical treatment - Treatment other than first aid, administered by a physician or a registered professional person under the standing orders of a physician - Not medical treatment first aid or one-time treatment and observation of minor scratches, cuts, burns, splinters, etc. that do not ordinarily require medical care - Log retention - Logs must be maintained and kept on file for five years following the end of the calendar year to which they relate - Keep logs available for inspection - Log posting - A copy of the totals and information following the fold line of the last page for the year must be posted by Feb.
+1 and remain in place until April 30 (see the Sample OSHA 300 log on the following pages). - If no injuries or illnesses have occurred for the year, zeros must be entered on the totals lines